 Artificially difficult is exactly the right term for it, because the actual content in the street sections can’t support half an hour of walking.
 There are maybe a total of seven enemy types and no more, and no harder enemies that appear the further you get along.
-They just simply increase in number; so instead of one Jebediah Springfield statue head to jump over, there’s four at a time, while Lisa turns you into a toad or a gang pushes you back from your progress at every screen.
-These enemies also appear to increase in response to the number of pages you’ve collected.
+They just simply increase in number in response to the pages you’ve collected; so instead of one Jebediah Springfield statue head to jump over, there’s four at a time, while Lisa turns you into a toad or Dolph and Jimbo push you back from your progress at every screen.

 Meanwhile, you gain no new abilities either.
 The only part that makes this bearable is a skateboard you can collect that allows you to speed ahead and rack up your life bar at the same time.
 Yet you literally can use it for more than a few seconds once the speed really gets going.
 It’s not just an issue of reflexes, you’re just not meant to – I know, I tried.
 I used an emulator save state to check this, and after just a few seconds I was invariably creamed by a bus, tripped over a sidewalk crack, or had my vision blocked by a passing tree.
 The street sections thus become less of a segue between the minigames, and more of a gateway to keep you from getting to them too quickly.